 Finding genuine employee experience can seem easy on paper but difficult in practice.
 If you have a weak employee culture, you can’t expect feedback on sensitive topics such as the team’s thinking of their manager.

 An employee suggestion box is nothing new.
-Whether you’re using a physical or a digital box, it’s a great way to guarantee anonymity and encourage effective feedback.
+Whether using a physical or a digital box, it’s a great way to guarantee anonymity and encourage effective feedback.

 The human resources department often struggles with generic feedback that they can’t put to good use.
 By encouraging anonymity, you also promote honesty.